Factbox: U.S. holiday sales data and forecasts

-(Reuters) - The United States holiday shopping season started in earnest on Thanksgiving weekend, which ran from Thursday, Nov.
+(Reuters) - The United States holiday shopping season started in earnest with the Thanksgiving weekend, which runs from Thursday, Nov.
 26 to Sunday, Nov.
 30 and includes Black Friday, which often ranks as the busiest shopping day of the year.

 The November-December holiday season is crucial for many retailers because the two months can account for anywhere from 20 to 40 percent of their annual sales.